webhooked/kanso.nvim/README.md

 </details>

-## 🌟 Foreground Contrast
+## 🌟 Foreground Saturation

-Kansō now supports a foreground contrast option that enhances the saturation of syntax highlighting colors while keeping the same background colors.
+Kansō now supports a foreground saturation option that enhances the saturation of syntax highlighting colors while keeping the same background colors.
 This is useful for improving visibility in certain lighting conditions or personal preference.

 <details>
-<summary><strong>🔆 Using Contrast Mode</strong></summary>
+<summary><strong>🔆 Using Saturated Mode</strong></summary>

 The `foreground` option can be configured per background mode: